-Tiles are practical and easy to keep clean, and are the ideal choice for rooms like the bathroom or kitchen and can be used on either walls or floors.
+Tiles are practical and easy to keep clean and are the ideal choice for rooms like the bathroom or kitchen and can be used on either walls or floors.
 Wall tiles and floor tiles don't need a lot of maintenance or care to keep them looking great for years, but it’s grotty grout which often lets the side down.

 Grout, the paste-like substance which we use to fill the cracks between tiles, can become dirty, mouldy and discoloured over time, especially in the warm and wet atmosphere of a bathroom.
 Cracked and dirty grout does not mean you have to pull all the tiles off the wall and start from scratch – replacing the grout alone is actually a relatively quick and simple job.